WHAT INCOTERMS YIELD?

 DAP

 The risk of loss or damage of the goods passes from the buyer to the seller once the goods are made available to the buyer at the agreed destination.
-The buyer is responsible for the import of goods, including customs costs and procedures.
+The buyer is responsible for the import of the goods, including customs costs and procedures.

 The wording of this surrender term is considered complete with the indication of the agreed place of destination (e.g. DAP Milan).